mingrogue/dockerized-basic-chat-application-nodejs-html/README.md

 # basic-chat-application-node.js-html
-global chat application, anyone can access, can be best for unrestricted group chats.
-It is done with node.js and html.
+Node.js powered global chat application, anyone can access, can be best for unrestricted group chats.

 #To install application -
 make install